themaceoftime/OoT-Randomizer/README.md

 * Patch files from the web version of OoT Randomizer version 3.0 can now be used in the offline build.
 A `.zpf` patch file will be output in addition to the selected output types.
 * On the randomizer dungeon info screen, a Gold Skulltula icon appears for dungeons where you have collected all the Gold Skulltulas.
 * Maximum heart containers is now capped at 20.
 Pieces of Heart and Heart Containers collected after 20 will still restore your health but will not add to your hearts.
+* Many more "Junk" hints have been added.
+* `Song from Impa` is no longer restricted to a smaller set of items when `Skip Child Zelda` is enabled.
+* On the File Select screen, trade items that will be reverted on load now show as the item they will revert to.
+* Ganondorf will now say that the Light Arrows are in your pocket if they are an effective starting item (e.g. the item given from `Skip Child Zelda`).
+* The "WINNER!"
+Piece of Heart will now show the proper player name in Multiworld.

 ### 6.2